Waboodoo/HTTP-Shortcuts/docs/faq.md

 ## Can I pass values from one shortcut to another?

 Yes, you can.
-To do so, you need to first create a [global variable](variables.md) (of static type) to hold the value.
+To do so, you can either use a [local variable](variables.md#local-variable) or create a [global variable](variables.md) of static type to hold the value.
 You can then use the [Scripting](scripting.md) feature to store a value into that variable from one of your shortcuts and then use or read out the value again in the other shortcut.
 To store a value into a variable, use the [setVariable](scripting.md#variables) function.

 If you use [executeShortcut](scripting.md#execute-shortcut) to call another shortcut, you can also use the [setResult](scripting.md#set-result) function to pass data back to the calling shortcut.